 This church is also known as Milan’s Sistine Chapel.
 It took 30 years to restore.
 The vibrant frescos dating from the 16th century are breathtaking.
 There are around 4000 sq metres painted on the walls and the roof.
 They are incredibly beautiful.
 I spent about 20 minutes here, but I honestly could have spent an hour or more.
 If I ever go back to Milan this will be one of my first stops.

 We ended our day back where we started having seen an incredible amount of Milan in one day.
 We jumped on a tram and made our way back to the Duomo.
 La Rinascente is a fancy department store, with an amazing array of gifts for foodies on the top floor.
 They also have a rooftop bar and restaurant with some of the best views of the spires of the Duomo.
 It is a very stylish venue so we just had to end the day with a glass of prosecco.

-I stayed at the upmarket Atmos Luxe Design Hotel which I reviewed in a separate post.
+I stayed at the upmarket Atmos Luxe Design Hotel which you can read about in a separate post I wrote.